baohoathanhto/python-translator/README.md

 ## Usage

-To use the GUI translator, run the following command: python translator.py
+To use the GUI translator, run the following command: python translator_ui.py

-1. Input the text you want to translate in Chinese.
+1. Copy the text you want to translate from any sources (Word, Notepad, Browser,...).
-2. Click the "Translate" button.
+2. Click the "Translate from clipboard" button.
-3. The translated text will be displayed in Vietnamese.
+3. The translated text will be displayed in Vietnamese tab.
+4. Then you can click the "Quick translate" button to translate the Chinese text after editing it, this function is only valid for the text that has just been translated using "Translate from clipboard".

 ## Screenshot